Structural discrimination in New Zealand: Education

 Article 26 of the Universal Declaration of Human Rights (UDHR) states that everyone has the right to an education and that education shall be directed to the full development of the human personality.
-Unfortunately in New Zealand it is easy to make connections between some of the continual ethnic inequalities in the education institutions and structural discrimination.
+In New Zealand, continual ethnic inequalities in the education institutions have been linked to structural discrimination.
 Research shows that approximately 50 per cent of Māori students leave school without any educational qualifications, compared to 21 per cent of the overall New Zealand population.
 It is argued that some institutional approaches look at Māori and Pacific students as the problem instead of examining the structures and systems as the main contributors to educational inequity.

 In a discussion paper on educational structural discrimination a New Zealand school principal gives a pertinent analogy between a colouring book and "the normalised nature of dominant culture world views and practices in education systems".
-She explains that in a colouring book white is the ‘invisible’ colour, because it's just there as the whole background.
-Mainstream schools are described as “white spaces” that reflect the white spaces present in society where a set of rules and practices dictate “whose knowledge is important, what success looks like, what achievement matters, how the space is organised and who has the power."
+Mainstream schools are described as unacknowledged Eurocentric "white spaces" where a set of rules and practices dictate "whose knowledge is important, what success looks like, what achievement matters, how the space is organised and who has the power".
 Such institutionalised disadvantage starts at an early age with barriers in early childhood education then contributing to lower levels of higher educational achievement.